Skitter-JP/Competitive_programming/README.md

 - Programming for Engineers
 - Algorithms

-The homeworks in these classes followed a competivie programming style and they were absolutely great.
+The homeworks in these classes followed a competitive programming style and they were absolutely great.

 They were marked with by following

-- Exceution Time
+- Execution Time
 - Correct Output

 One or two of the problems also were memory restricted.

-We were allowed to choose which programming lanauge to solve them in.
+We were allowed to choose which programming language to solve them in.

-I chose Python in my case and still with such an easy lanauge some of these problems were very challanging to solve.
+I chose Python in my case and still with such an easy language some of these problems were very challenging to solve.

 I do not own any of these problems just the solutions :)